jbowers85/K_Nearest_Neighbors-kNN/README.md

 ## Getting Started

-You can access the data using the UCI Machine Learning repository
+You can access the data from the UCI Machine Learning repository (linked below) by following along with the R code.
 [Red Wine](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv)
 [White Wine](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-white.csv)

-Or you can save the 2 files in this repository to your working directory to follow along ("RedWine_Quality.csv" and "WhiteWine_Quality.csv").
+Alternatively, you can save the 2 files in this repository to your working directory to follow along:
+("RedWine_Quality.csv" and "WhiteWine_Quality.csv").

 If using this code within R Studio, collapse all sections by pressing Alt + O for easier navigation between sections.